4. Planning and implementation

 Benefits, risks and costs

-The Information Management Board has issued a set of recommendations for applying certain information security provisions (in Finnish) (Ministry of Finance publications 2021:65), according to which information risk management is a continuous activity, and the information management entity should describe the objectives, responsibilities and key methods related to it.
+The Information Management Board has issued a set of recommendations for applying certain information security provisions (in Finnish) (Ministry of Finance publications 2021:65), according to which information risk management is a continuous activity, and the information management entity should describe the objectives, responsibilities, and key methods related to it.
 The management is responsible for the organisation of and allocation of resources to information risk management.
 In addition, the information management entity maintains datasets comprising the risk assessment results and risk management plans and regularly assesses if this data is partly or fully secret or classified.

-The Information Management Board has also issued a recommendation on the criteria for assessing information security in public administration (Julkri), which contains instructions for applying the criteria (Ministry of Finance publications 2022:43).
+The Information Management Board has also issued a recommendation on the criteria for assessing information security in public administration (in Finnish) (Julkri), which contains instructions for applying the criteria (Ministry of Finance publications 2022:43).
 The assessment criteria support the needs to develop and evaluate information security in all branches of public administration.
 They can be used to assess compliance with the Public Information Management Act, the Decree on Security Classification of Documents in Central Government and, in part, the information security requirements laid down in the General Data Protection Regulation.

 Digital security

-Government Resolution on Digital Security in the Public Sector (Ministry of Finance publications 2020:23) defines the principles of development and key services for promoting security in digital environments.
+The Government Resolution on Digital Security in the Public Sector (Ministry of Finance publications 2020:23) defines the principles of development and key services for promoting security in digital environments.
 To promote digitalisation and digital security in a balanced manner, the Ministry of Finance has appointed a strategic management group for digitalisation and digital security in public administration.

 Method for assessing the potential benefits, risks and costs of opening data